[Reply] Automation rules

 Automatically move conversations to Spam

 Maybe the name of your brand or organization is real word.
-For example, at Buffer, we’ve seen tweets about Netflix taking a while to “buffer”.
-Since these aren't relevant to us, we have a rule set up with the filter "Contains netflix” and the action “Move To Spam”.
+For example, at Buffer, we’ve seen Tweets about Netflix taking a while to “buffer”!
+Since these aren't relevant to us, we have a rule set up to automatically route those to our Spam folder.